Toco toucan beak: Defense

-Toucans have natural predators such as forest eagles, hawks, and owls.
+Toucans' natural predators include forest eagles, hawks, and owls.
 The birds must also defend themselves from boas, jaguars and margays who sometimes invade toucan nests.
 To protect themselves, toucans rely heavily on their loud voices that aim to scare off enemies and alert other toucans to the threat of danger.
 In addition, toucans will strike their bill against a tree or branch as a defensive display of strength.
 The toucan bill can withstand such compressive strikes against branches due to its previously described structure.
 Other defensive acts include toucans consuming small baby birds or eggs of other birds.
 The extreme size of the toucan's bill provides defensive assistance since smaller birds are frightened by both the size and bright colors of the bill.
 The toucan's beak and its strength, however, are only useful in defense while perched; other birds typically only attack a toucan while it is in flight since the bird cannot defend itself with its beak while flying.